pieterblok/sizecnn/README.md

-# A deep learning method to size crops that are occluded
+# A deep learning method to estimate the size of occluded crops
 ![Size the invisible crop](./demo/20200819_143612133900_plant1188_rgb_trigger002.png?raw=true)
 <br/>